The short answer: probably not. And if there is a recovery claim, it's narrower than most families fear.

 - Business interests held individually

-Assets that DO NOT pass through probate (and are exempt):
+Assets that DO NOT pass through probate (and so generally sit outside what recovery reaches):

 - Real estate held in joint tenancy with right of survivorship (passes automatically to the surviving joint tenant)